 Wrinkles can detract from the polished look of a tutu, but they can be removed effectively with steam.
 Steam is the best method to remove wrinkles without applying heat directly to the fabric.
 One effective approach is to hang the tutu upside down in a bathroom with hot water running, allowing the steam to relax the fibers.

 Alternatively, use a handheld steamer from a distance of 1 to 2 inches to smooth out wrinkles in the damp tulle.
-This method relaxes the tulle fibers and prevents any damage that could occur from using an iron.
+This method relaxes the tulle fibers, preventing any damage that could occur from using an iron.
 Avoid getting the steamer too close to the fabric to prevent damage.

 Protecting the Shape